J. Elliot Cameron: Cameron report

-In the fall of 1964 Cameron served on a committee with seven general authorities of the LDS Church that evaluated the idea of the church building more junior colleges.
-The so-called "Cameron Report" that the committee came out with recommended that no new church institutions of higher education be built and that no new programs be inaugurated.
+In the fall of 1964, Cameron served on a committee with seven general authorities of the LDS Church that evaluated the idea of the church building more junior colleges.
+The so-called "Cameron Report" that the committee published with the recommendation that no new church institutions of higher education be built and that no new programs be inaugurated.
 The report instead advocated the establishment of primary and secondary schools for church members in areas where such schools were not easily available.

 Educational leadership

 From 1956 to 1958, Cameron was the president of Snow College in Ephraim, Utah.

 After his time at Snow, Cameron became dean of student services at USU.
-In 1962 he became the dean of students at BYU, and in 1972 his title was changed to dean of student life.
+In 1962, he became the dean of students at BYU, and in 1972 his title was changed to dean of student life.

 In 1980, Cameron became president of Brigham Young University-Hawaii.
 It was while Cameron was in this position that the school first made contacts with Chinese officials.
 He also oversaw the completion of the Lorenzo Snow Administration Building and the Cannon Activities Center.

 In 1986, Cameron succeeded Henry B. Eyring as Commissioner of Church Education for the LDS Church.
 In 1989, the position of Commissioner of Church Education was abolished and Cameron retired.
 The position was subsequently revived in 1992 with Eyring serving another term.